Nobel prize-winning physicist Steven Weinberg dies at 88

 “Professor Weinberg unlocked the mysteries of the universe for millions of people, enriching humanity’s concept of nature and our relationship to the world,” Hartzell added.

 In 1979, Weinberg shared the Nobel prize in physics with scientists Abdus Salam and Sheldon Lee Glashow.

-The three, working separately, were honored “for their contributions to the theory of the unified weak and electromagnetic interaction between elementary particles, including … the prediction of the weak neutral current,” according to the Nobel Prize website.

 Their work improved the understanding of how everything in the universe relates, according to a UT statement.

-Weinberg was a professor at the university since 1982, teaching both physics and astronomy.
+The work helped physicists unify two of the four forces of nature, subatomic forces known as nuclear forces, said Sean Carroll, a theoretical physicist at the California Institute of Technology.

+“It’s all about understanding the laws of nature at a deep level.
+We’re curious creatures and we want to know how the universe around us works,” Carroll said.

+Weinberg’s work built on the work of Albert Einstein, according to Columbia University string theory physicist Brian Greene.

+“The idea was that all forces of nature might actually be the same force … it was this dream Einstein had, that it all might be whole,” Greene said.
+“He drove this idea forward.
+He pushed this idea forward by showing (two forces) were the same force.”

+Weinberg, Salam and Glashow — working separately — were honored “for their contributions to the theory of the unified weak and electromagnetic interaction between elementary particles, including … the prediction of the weak neutral current,” according to the Nobel Prize website.

 A New York native, Weinberg was a researcher at Columbia University and the University of California, Berkeley, earlier in his career.
-He then served on the faculty of Harvard University and the Massachusetts Institute of Technology before joining the UT faculty, according to the university.
+He then served on the faculty of Harvard University and the Massachusetts Institute of Technology before joining the UT faculty in 1982, teaching both physics and astronomy.

 Weinberg is survived by his wife and a daughter.
 Funeral services were not announced.